wundergraph/cosmo/rfc/custom-modules-v1.md

 - **Gateway**: The main entry point for incoming GraphQL requests.
 The gateway is responsible for routing requests to the appropriate subgraphs and aggregating the responses.
 - **Subgraph**: A GraphQL service that provides a subset of the overall schema.
 Subgraphs are connected to the gateway and can be queried independently or as part of a federated query.
 - **Operation**: A GraphQL operation that is sent to the gateway.
 An operation can be a query, mutation, or subscription.
 - **Request**: A GraphQL request that is sent to the gateway.
-A request can contain one or more operations.
+A request can contain an operation, variables, and extensions.
 - **Response**: A GraphQL response that is sent from the gateway to the client.
 A response can contain data, errors, and extensions.
 - **Hooks**: Functions that are called at specific points in the gateway lifecycle.
 Hooks can be used to intercept and modify requests and responses, handle errors, and perform custom logic.
 - **Telemetry**: The collection of data related to the gateway and subgraph lifecycle.
 Telemetry can include metrics, traces, and logs.
 OpenTelemetry is used to collect telemetry data in the gateway.